-- Credit risk the possibility that other parties might fail to pay amounts due to the authority - Liquidity risk the possibility that the authority may not have funds available to meet its commitments to make payments - Market risk the possibility that financial loss might arise for the authority as a result of changes in such measures as interest rates and stock market movements
+- Credit risk the possibility that other parties might fail to pay amounts due to the authority - Liquidity risk the possibility that the authority may not have funds available to meet its commitments to make payments - Market risk the possibility that financial loss might arise for the authority as a result of changes in such measures as interest rates and stock market movements effects on the resources available to fund services.

-The authority's overall risk management programme focuses on the unpredictability of financial markets and seeks to minimise potential adverse effects on the resources available to fund services.
 Risk management is carried out by officers using policies approved by the Council in the treasury management strategy which is reviewed annually.
 This provides written principles for overall risk management and for specific subjects such as interest rate risk, credit risk and the investment of surplus cash.